 Want to come face-to-fin with a great white shark?
 Taste Australia’s best wine?
 Spook yourself in 19th century ghost towns?
 Plunge to Australia’s lowest point?
 Then you better book a trip to South Australia.
 Check out the top 10 things to see and do in the state of South Australia.

-; the state is considered one of the great wine capitals of the world, right up there with Bordeaux in France and Napa Valley in the United States.
+If there’s one thing South Australia is famous for, it’s wine; the state is considered one of the great wine capitals of the world, right up there with Bordeaux in France and Napa Valley in the United States.
 From Barossa Valley to McLaren Vale, Adelaide Hills, Clare Valley, Langhorne Creek and Coonawarra, South Australia is home to an endless list of world-class wine-producing areas, which are particularly renowned for their full-bodied reds.
 It makes you thirsty just thinking about it…

 Kangaroo Island is spoiled for scenic vistas but this otherworldly rock formation is Kangaroo Island’s signature landmark.
 The Remarkable Rocks — curiously shaped granite boulders teetering above a coastal granite outcrop — have often been compared to the sculptures of Henry Moore, like something plucked out of a modern art gallery rather than formed by millions of years of coastal erosion.
 Untouched beaches and abundant wildlife are Kangaroo Island’s other major highlights.